simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 # CSV RULES

-The following six kinds of rule can appear in the rules file, in any order.
+The following seven kinds of rule can appear in the rules file, in any order.
 Blank lines and lines beginning with `#` or `;` are ignored.

 ## skip